Skip To Main Content

 Budgeted Staff Employee

 A non-faculty employee whose position is specifically identified in the budget with a unique position ID.
-Budgeted staff positions are 50% or more effort (20 or more hours per week) for 4.5 months or longer and are benefit and retirement eligible.
+Budgeted staff positions are 50% or more effort (20 or more hours per week) for 4.5 months or longer and are benefit- and retirement-eligible.

 Demotion

-When an individual moves from one position to another position having a lower pay range and/or less senior title requiring less education, experience and responsibility.
+When an individual moves from one position to another position having a lower pay range and/or a less senior title requiring less education, experience and responsibility.

 Exempt Employee